 As Auckland transformed, resources were invested to catalyse mindset change in its citizens.
 Free public talks on urban design by local and international experts were organised to inspire and engage citizens while raising design consciousness.
 Large-scale public consultations were undertaken to inform Auckland’s master plan for urban development.

-“Everyone is now in the right space for change,” says Auckland’s mayor, Len Brown.
+“Everyone is now in the right space for change,” says Auckland’s then-Mayor, Len Brown.
 “They’ve stopped arguing with one another.
 One example; when we launched the first electric tram, I was in the carriage, and there was this mother sitting inside with her pram.
 And she said to me, ‘This is really great, what’s next?’
 And I looked at her and thought, ‘Yep, Auckland is in the right mindset for change.
 This is the way forward.”

 The city also ensured that its different stakeholders were engaged in Auckland’s reinvention.
 For instance, higher rates were collected from the business communities in downtown Auckland, and the accrued funds, administered by a board comprising leading figures in the district, went into urban projects in the area.
 This engendered a strong sense of ownership while encouraging business leaders to champion good design.